Thomas Orde-Lees: New Zealand

 When Japan entered World War II in 1941, Orde-Lees, as a resident alien and citizen of a hostile power, was allowed to leave with his family; they moved to Wellington, New Zealand.
 There he took a menial job at the New Zealand Correspondence School, although there were rumours that he was working as a spy for the British Government.
 After the war he wrote a regular children's travel column in the Southern Cross Newspaper and helped organise the Commonwealth Trans-Antarctic Expedition.

 He died on 1 December 1958 after being confined to a mental hospital due to his dementia.
 He is buried in Karori Cemetery, Wellington, close to fellow Endurance crew member, Harry McNish.

 Legacy

-In the 2002 Shackleton television film, Orde-Lees is portrayed by actor Nicholas Rowe.
+In the 2002 television film, Shackleton, Orde-Lees is portrayed by actor Nicholas Rowe.

 Orde-Lees is part of a series of stamps that were issued by the British Antarctic Territory and the government of the South Georgia & The South Sandwich Islands.
-The set of stamps commemorate the centenary of the end of the first World War, as well as the role of Shackleton's men played in contributing to the war effort.
+The set of stamps commemorate the centenary of the end of World War I, as well as the role of Shackleton's men played in contributing to the war effort.